Aihole: Galaganatha temples group

 The Galaganatha group of temples, also referred to as Galagnath temples, is a large cluster of over thirty medieval Hindu temples and monuments on the bank of the Malaprabha River in Aihole.
-It is located about 2.5 kilometers south of the Durga temple and ASI museum complex, near the river dam, close to the Veniyar and Ramalinga shrines.
+It is located about 2.5 kilometres south of the Durga temple and ASI museum complex, near the river dam, close to the Veniyar and Ramalinga shrines.
 The Galaganatha group of temples are dated to between 7th and 12th centuries.

-The Galagnath temples compound has three main sub-clusters, almost all aligned in east-west direction.
+The Galagnath temples compound has three main sub-clusters, almost all aligned in east–west direction.
 Most are partly or wholly in ruins with signs of intentional damage, but the remnants standing have significant details and artwork.
 The main shrine of the Galaganatha complex is dedicated to Shiva, yet has Brahma, Vishnu and Durga artwork integral in its mandapa.
 The Shiva panel from its ceiling, along with several of its artwork has been moved to a Mumbai museum.
 This main temple is from Early Chalukya period (6th or 7th century), has a Kadamba-Nagara style pyramidal shikhara of shrinking squares concentrically placed.
 It includes images of river goddesses Ganga and Yamuna at the entrance to this shrine.
 A few other notable temples in this complex that remain in reasonably preserved shape and form include one with a nearly complete 9th-century temple with South Indian Dravida style tower, another with North Indian Rekhanagara style tower.

 The artwork found in the Aihole Galaganatha temple complex includes various styles of auspicious pot motifs (now common in Hindu ceremonies), Durga, Harihara, Maheshvari, Saptamatrikas, mythical makaras, foliage and flowers, birds, and others.
 The Galaganatha temples complex is the site where archaeologists found the 7th-century complete life-size nude Lajja Gauri in birthing position and with a lotus head, now at ASI Aihole museum near the Durga temple.